Alan M. Kozarsky MD

 reporting form below.
 If you take meds for high blood

-pressure, please print and bring form to treating doctor to
+pressure, please print and have treating doctor

 complete.
 Bring to your appt.

-with the aeromedical environment than a non-AME
+more familiar with the aeromedical environment than a non-AME

 physician.
 My signing a BasicMed certificate will be